goji/csrf/README.md

-... and then collect the token with `csrf.Token(c, r)` before passing it to the template, JSON body or HTTP header (you pick!). goji/csrf inspects HTTP headers (first) and form bodies (second) on subsequent POST/PUT/PATCH/DELETE/etc. requests for the token.
+... and then collect the token with `csrf.Token(c, r)` before passing it to the template, JSON body or HTTP header (you pick!). goji/csrf inspects HTTP headers (first) and the form body (second) on subsequent POST/PUT/PATCH/DELETE/etc. requests for the token.

 ### HTML Forms